Sui Wo Court

 Sui Wo Court (Chinese: 穗禾苑) is one of the first estates under Home Ownership Scheme.
 It is located in Fo Tan, Sha Tin District, Hong Kong.

 Built in 1980, it is located on a mountain above Wo Che and east of central Fo Tan, northwest of Sha Tin.
 The court was designed by Palmer and Turner and received a Silver Medal at the 1981 Hong Kong Institute of Architects Annual Awards.
 The scenery of Sha Tin and Tolo Harbour is visible from the estate.

 Blocks

 Completed in 1980, it offers 3,501 flats for sale.
-It consists of 9 blocks of non-standard type:
+It consists of 9 blocks of cross type(special):